clairek09/MIC/Modules/M01-introduction-to-azure-virtual-networks/includes/5-design-name-resolution-virtual-network.md

 What is the difference between a static public IP address and a dynamic public IP address?

-(x) A static IP address remains the same over the lifespan of the resource to which it is assigned. {{that is correct.
+(x) A static IP address remains the same over the lifespan of the resource to which it is assigned. {{That is correct.
 A static public IP address is an assigned address that will not change over the lifespan of the Azure resource.
 To configure a static IP address, set the allocation method explicitly to static.}}
-( ) A dynamic IP address remains the same over the lifespan of the resource to which it is assigned.{{that is incorrect.
+( ) A dynamic IP address remains the same over the lifespan of the resource to which it is assigned.{{That is incorrect.
 A dynamic public IP address is an assigned address that can change over the lifespan of the Azure resource.
 The dynamic IP address is allocated when you create or start a VM.}}
-( ) A static IP address can use an IPv4 address only.{{that is incorrect.
+( ) A static IP address can use an IPv4 address only.{{That is incorrect.
 Static IP addresses are created with either an IPv4 or an IPv6 address.}}

 ## Multiple Choice

 Application owners need to use dynamic IP addresses for specific resources on their VNet.
 Which SKU must they choose?

-(x) Basic SKU {{that is correct.
+(x) Basic SKU {{That is correct.
 Basic SKU public IPs can be assigned by using static or dynamic allocation methods.}}
-( ) Standard SKU{{that is incorrect.
+( ) Standard SKU{{That is incorrect.
 Standard SKU public IP addresses always use the static allocation method.}}
-( )  Either Basic or Standard SKU{{that is incorrect.
+( )  Either Basic or Standard SKU{{That is incorrect.
 Standard SKU public IP addresses always use the static allocation method.
 Basic SKU public IPs can be assigned by using static or dynamic allocation methods.}}